-The formation of the republic is simply a result of two creative minds being inspired by a beautiful summer evening, accompanied by a barbeque and a drink or two…
+The formation of the republic is simply a results of two creative minds being inspired by a beautiful summer evening, accompanied by a barbecue and a drink or two…

 The statehood of the Republic is recognised by no government and is a tongue-in-cheek concept.

 The founding fathers declared April 1st as its national day to further underline this.

 However, what most likely was intended as a creative 0utlet and “for the fun of it”, took on a life on its own and grew into something bigger than its 2 founders.

 But let’s back up a bit and take it all from the start.

 “Romas should be the President, and Tomas the Minister of Foreign Affairs, and sometimes also King.”